jeremygmeyers/finye/README.md

 # finye

-This project creates tools to analyze stocks and investment portfolios over time.
+This project creates tools to analyze portfolios of options and stocks over time.